MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ```

 > ![IMPORTANT]
 > In order to be able to use operations from the numerics library (or any other library besides the standard library), we need to make sure the corresponding package has been [added to our project](xref:microsoft.quantum.libraries.overview.using).
-For a quick way to do so in VS Code, open the terminal from within your project and run the following command:
+For a quick way to do so in VS Code, open the terminal from within your project and run the following command: `dotnet add package Microsoft.Quantum.Numerics`
-> ```Command line
-> dotnet add package Microsoft.Quantum.Numerics
-> ```

 ### Run it with Visual Studio or Visual Studio Code